flashcordon/big-history/Histoire-système-solaire.md

 Mars to provide significant greenhouse warming were the gas to be emplaced into the atmosphere; in addition, most of the CO2 gas in these reservoirs is not accessible and thus cannot be readily mobilized

-The
-CO2 ice there could be readily mobilized by heating of the deposits.
-This could be done by, for example, using explosives to raise dust into the atmosphere so that it would deposit on the polar caps, effectively decreasing their surface albedo and increasing the amount of absorbed solar energy36.
-This could also be done by utilizing explosives to heat the polar ice directly, thus triggering sublimation (as suggested by Elon Musk37).
-However, if the whole volume of polar-cap CO2 were emplaced into the atmosphere, it would increase the pressure to less than 15 mbar total and, while about twice the current Martian atmospheric pressure, this is well below the needed ~1 bar

 Regarding loss to space, once gas is lost it will very quickly become ionized and carried away by the solar wind.
 Once lost, it is